MoonieFR/SubstanceToArma/README.md

 Welcome to this collection of **Substance Painter presets** crafted to adapt your textures for **Arma 3** and **DayZ**!

+- If you want to know more about Arma 3/DayZ Texturing, you can [check this short wiki page](https://github.com/MoonieFR/SubstanceToArma/wiki)

+- Do you plan to make a building?
+You might want to learn about Multimat and check **HorribleGoat**'s MultiMat exemple on the official Discord.
+You can get it [here](https://discord.com/channels/105462288051380224/105781923573456896/1126619492139675768).

+- Need your questions answered?
+Ask them on the [Official Discord Server](https://discord.com/channels/105462288051380224/105781923573456896)
+.
+Don't hesitate to ping me if needed.

 ---

 ## ✨ Preset Overview